iTrinitron/LESS-HTML-Boilerplate/README.md

-# LESS-HTML-Boilerplate
+# LESS-HTML-Template

+A template for static HTML pages that are styled with LESS.

 ##Requirements
-- npm
+- NPM
-- gulp
+- GulpJS

 ##Getting Started